 How to Dissolve an LLC

-When you start a business, you are usually excited about what lies ahead.
+When you start an LLC business, you are usually excited about what lies ahead.
 You might even dream about all the possibilities of starting a new venture.
 However, when you close down your business, you might feel like you need to get rid of any unfinished projects before moving on to the next thing.
 However, several legal requirements must be met before officially dissolving your LLC.
 Filing paperwork with the state and informing creditors are two of those requirements.
 These steps will protect you from personal liability if something goes wrong during the closing period.
-This article has been prepared by a Denver business attorney to provide additional information on dissolving an LLC in Colorado.
+A Denver business attorney has prepared this article to provide additional information on dissolving an LLC in Colorado.

 Why Should You Dissolve an LLC?

-In order to start a business, you need to register your company name with the Secretary of State.
+To start a business, you must register your company name with the Secretary of State.
 You also need to file articles of incorporation with the state.
 If you are doing business in another state, you may need to file a similar document.
-Once you have registered your company name, you must notify the IRS and other relevant tax authorities.
+Once you registered your company name, you must notify the IRS and other relevant tax authorities.
 You should also keep records of all payments made to yourself and the corporation.
 When you dissolve the company, you stop paying taxes and filing returns.

 Vote to Dissolve the LLC

 The first thing you need to do when dissolving a company is to get all the members to agree to dissolve the company.
 You will then need to follow the procedures set out in the organizational documents.
 If there are no specific procedures, you must follow the general procedure outlined in your state’s business laws.
 Once the company is dissolved, you must keep track of any outstanding debts or liabilities.

 File Your Final Tax Return